erdc/air-water-vv/2d/test_chrono/README.md

 ## Purpose
-To generate a proper interface of particles
+To generate a proper interface of the class `Particles`

 ## How to run it
 1. Use `make` to generate `Chrono.so` in the folder `chrono-2d`